jpfy/node-llap/README.md

 A [node.js](http://nodejs.org) app for collecting and displaying LLAP messages from sensors (a-la [Ciseco sensors](http://http://shop.ciseco.co.uk/sensor/)).

+Hopefully it should not be too hard for you to poke around the sources, figuring out what code does what and how to modify it to one's needs.

 ### Setup

 The basic hardware setup is: